-Once this task is done, the XML message data can be mapped to custom database tables based on the kind of analysis that is required to be performed on the message data.
+The collected XML message data can be mapped to custom database tables based on the kind of analysis that is required to be performed on the message data.
 Section 3.4 describes how to implement this mapping.

 3.2.
-How to Handle Custom Message Data Formats in Events
+How to Convert Custom Message Data Formats in Events

 Typically, event data from applications may contain binary, text or XML data embedded within the message.
 This data is often in custom and proprietary formats that are not known to the TransactionVision Analyzer.
 A common task is to convert these custom formats into XML within the Analyzer for later use in reports, for analysis, browsing or querying.
-The TransactionVision Analyzer allows for embedding a Java bean that implements the IEventModifier interface to perform the format conversion.
-This bean can modify the event being currently processed to do any kind of format conversion on the event data.